 Blade shape and paddling style – From a Fisherman’s perspective

-Simply put, if you focus on a paddle that fits you it will means less fatigue, more time on the water and more fish in your boat.
+Simply put, if you focus on a kayak paddle or canoe paddle that fits you it will means less fatigue, more time on the water and more fish in your boat.
 A lot goes into a great paddling paddle and each manufacture will happily tell their story, so do your research, try stuff out and make an informed decision.
 However the constant between all brands is that you are going to see two general blade shapes.
 They will differ some, but generally you’ll have short and fat or long and skinny.
 Each shape is designed specifically to perform better with your paddling style.
 Now sure you can use any blade, paddle however you want, but to get the most from your paddling match the blade shape to your paddling style.
 Let’s take a closer look.

 Long and Skinny.
 This shape is for “Low-Angle” paddling.
 In this style your top hand is shoulder height during your stroke, and much more relaxed as it puts less pressure on your smaller muscle groups.
 This allows you to spend more time focusing on landing fish.
 Try for yourself and see how the longer, narrow blade shape “fits” in the water better and presents more surface area of the blade to the water.
 Now the disadvantage is that with every stroke the blades travel away from the side of the boat, making the boat turn slightly as you travel across the water.
 Less of straight line means more time to get from point A to B.